 Before a marriage can be entered into, the conditions for marriage must be proven.
 This means it must be checked that those who are going to get married fulfil the conditions stipulated in the Marriage Act.
 It is the National Registry (the tax office) that checks whether the conditions for marriage have been met.
 These checks are based on the parties' own declarations (declarations by the parties to the marriage, bridal declarations/declarations by sponsors), the National Registry's information and other relevant documentation.

-• Marriage to cousins.
+- Marriage to cousins.
 It is not against the law for cousins to get married but it is important to note that if the parents are related to each other there is an increased risk of having children who are ill or have congenital deformities and of stillbirths, cot deaths and children with reduced life expectancies.
-The Norwegian Directorate of Health has published an information brochure about having children when the parents are related to each other.
-This brochure is available in several languages and can be found on the Norwegian Directorate of Health website.

 Marriage entered into abroad

-• one of the parties is already married.
+- one of the parties was already married.